cwendorf/EASI/docs/applications/README.md

 ### Overview of the Applications

+Applications represent advanced and undocumented features of EASI.
 Data and summary statistics for these applications are from a variety of published and simulated sources.

-- Applications represent advanced and undocumented features of EASI
-- Applications demonstrate additional published statistical procedures

 ### Exploratory Data Analysis